Join Us for Summer Vaulting Camp

 In 2001 the van der Sluijs family moved from the

-Contact Jeanine van der Sluijs form more information on our classes or to make arrangements to see a training session.
+Please visit our page "Programs" for more information on our classes or contact us to make arrangements to see a training session.

 Vaulting originated in the roman era when soldiers performed vaulting type movements in full battle armor.
 After the horse disappeared from the battle field these movements were refined, and are now referred to as the compulsory moves performed in competitions.

 Equestrian vaulting has become a very popular sport in